MarwanMashra/Aerial_Challenge/README.md

-# To-Be_Challenge
+# Aerial_Challenge

-[To-Be](https://duckduckgo.com) is a machine learning challenge on CodaLab Platform about Mortality Prediction.
-The challenge aims to adress the problems of medical imbalanced data classification.
+[Aerial](https://codalab.lisn.upsaclay.fr/competitions/573) is a machine learning challenge on CodaLab Platform.
+It's a multi-class geographic image classification.

-I worked in a team of 3 to solve the challenge and we were able to achieve a score of 77% and rank in the top 3.
-We used a LGBMClassifier and a mix of two resampling techniques (RandomUnderSampler and BorderlineSMOTE).
+I worked in a team of 3 to solve the challenge using Deep Learning with Tensorflow.
+We were able to acheive 91.4% accuracy using a pre-trained model (ResNet50) and data-augmentation .

 <br>